GoogleCloudPlatform/fda-mystudies/Terraform/README.md

    $ terraform init
    ```

+1. Deploy secrets used in the org in the devops project.

+    ```
+    $ cd $ROOT/secrets
+    $ terraform init
+    $ terraform plan
+    $ terraform apply
+    ```

+    After the secrets have been created you must go in Console and open the
+    secrets manager and fill in their values.

 1. TODO(xingao): describe how to setup CICD pipeline

 1. Revoke your super admin access by running `gcloud auth revoke` and